emanuelefalbo/HessFit/README.md

 ```
 smart_bonds_angles.py option_file.json**
 ```
-This part of program works along with a json file, like the following:
+This part of program works along with a json file like the following:

 ```json
 {